NoBrainer/scrollrole-old/public/resources/README.md

 - `name`: (REQUIRED) String
 - `description`: List of paragraph Strings
 - `shortDescription`: String abbreviation version of `description`

+### List Selector Object
+Each List Selector Object represents a List query.
+It will query the List with the provided `name`.
+If additional fields are provided, the List will be filtered by level or type, accordingly.

+- `name`: (REQUIRED) String name of the predefined List
+- `levels`: List of Numbers for the levels of interest
+- `types`: List of Strings for the types of interest

 ### Proficiency Object
 Each Proficiency Object represents being proficient in something.
 It can be a skill, language, tool, armor, weapon, or